 Some visitors need some time “alone” with your website.
 So, they would disregard a pop-up right there in their faces, 1 second after they landed on your website.
 These visitors might leave your site immediately.
 Why scare them away?

-This is one of the reasons we put a behavioural targeting system at the core of Padiact, which allows users to target specific segments of traffic.
+This is one of the reasons we would use a behavioural targeting system, which allows users to target specific segments of traffic.
 There are over 30 rules (inclusion and exclusion rules), and frequently we add even more based on customer requests and lead experiments.

 Because of these rules our users have the flexibility to target visitors exactly how they want to, when they want to, on what pages they want to.